 Alongside his television production work, Andy was a photojournalist “specialising in nature, environmental, cultural and travel location issues.”
 His forte was “working up the whole package of research, photography and completed story.”

-He had the essential knack of getting to the nub of complex issues and represented them with honesty and compassion.
+He had the essential knack of getting to the nub of complex issues and represented them with brevity, honesty and compassion.

 How he loved Hampton Court and it’s park-land.
 He produced outstanding images of stags, herons, owls and raptors.